Facelift New Jersey

 Growing older does not mean you have to look older.
-Over time, the loss of skin elasticity as we age, combined with environmental factors such as sun exposure, cause us to develop wrinkles of the face and neck as well as sagging skin on the cheeks, jaw line and neck.
 You may have noticed that some people age more gracefully than others.
 Often, there’s more to this than just “good genes.”
 Many patients here in New Jersey owe their youthful looks to facelift surgery.
 When these patients look younger, they often feel younger too.

 - a loss of skin elasticity and muscle tone of the face and neck